Optimal Complexity and Certification of Bregman First-Order Methods: Computer-aided performance analyses of Bregman first-order methods

 in the variables $f,h,x_0,\dots,x_N,x_*,n$.
 We refer to this problem as a performance estimation problem (PEP).
-We use the convention $0/0=0$ so that the objective is well defined when $x_* = x_0$.
-Optimizing over the dimension $n$ to get dimension-free bounds allows the problem to admit efficient convex reformulations, as we will see in the sequel.
-We seek guarantees that are independent of the kernel $h$, so $h$ is also part of the optimization variables.
+We use the convention $0/0=0$, so that the objective is well defined when $x_* = x_0$.
+Optimizing over the dimension $n$ to get dimension-free bounds allows for the problem to admit efficient convex reformulations, as we see in the sequel.
+We look for guarantees that are independent of the kernel $h$, and therefore $h$ is also an optimization variable.

-We begin by simplifying the problem.
+Let us start by simplifying the problem.
 First, due to the strict convexity of $h$, the NoLips iteration \eqref{eq:iteration_nolips} can be equivalently formulated via the first-order optimality condition

 and, since the domain is $\reals^n$, the condition that $x_*$ minimizes $f$ reduces to requiring $\nabla f(x_*) = 0$.
-Second, the problem is homogeneous in $(f,h)$ (i.e., from a feasible couple $(f,h)$, take any constant $c>0$ and observe that the couple $(cf,ch)$ is also feasible with the same objective value), hence optimizing the objective function $f(x_N)-f(x_*)$ under the additional constraint $D_h(x_*,x_0)=1$ produces the same optimal value than the problem above.
+Second, the problem is homogeneous in $(f,h)$ (i.e., from a feasible couple $(f,h)$, take any constant $c>0$ and observe that the couple $(cf,ch)$ is also feasible with the same objective value), hence optimizing the objective function $f(x_N)-f(x_*)$ under the additional constraint $D_h(x_*,x_0)=1$ produces the same optimal value as the problem above.

 Finally, we use the same argument as in \cite{Drori2014,Taylor2017} and observe that the objective of \eqref{eq:pep_nolips} and the algorithmic constraints mentioned above depend solely on the values of the first-order oracles of $f$ and $h$ at the points $x_0,\dots,x_N,x_*$.
-Denoting $I = \{0,1,\dots,N,*\}$ the indices associated to the points involved in the problem we proceed to write these values as
+Denoting $I = \{0,1,\dots,N,*\}$ the indices associated with the points involved in the problem, we proceed to write these values as